 Memorial University's Research Data Centre

-Memorial University will soon be opening the doors of its new Research Data Centre (RDC).
-Located in Room 3017C of the Queen Elizabeth II Library, the RDC will operate as a branch of the University of New Brunswick RDC and will provide researchers with access to Statistics Canada population and household survey microdata in a secure university setting.
+Memorial University's Research Data Centre (RDC) is now open and accepting research project applications.
+Located in Room 3017C of the Queen Elizabeth II Library, the RDC is a branch of the University of New Brunswick RDC and provides researchers with access to Statistics Canada population and household survey microdata in a secure university setting.

 The centre is staffed by a Statistical Assistant and is overseen by an Academic Director and an interdisciplinary management committee.
 It operates under the provisions of the Statistics Act in accordance with all the confidentiality rules and are accessible only to researchers, students, faculty and government employees with approved projects who have been sworn in under the Statistics Act as 'deemed employees.'

 For more information about the application process and its guidelines, click here.

 Background to the RDCS

 The RDCs are part of an initiative by Statistics Canada, the Social Sciences and Humanities Research Council (SSHRC), Canadian Institutes of Health Research (CIHR), Canada Foundation for Innovation (CFI), and a consortium of universities to help strengthen Canada's social research capacity and to support the policy research community.
 RDCs are located in 25 universities throughout the country, so that researchers do not need to travel to Ottawa to access Statistics Canada microdata.

 - Thursday: 10 am to 1:00 pm, 1:30 pm 2:30 pm

 3017C, Queen Elizabeth II library